MitchellDorhout-projects/CS2-Predictive-Outcome-Model-/README.md

 How it all fits together
 Scrape → rate → predict → log, every day, automatically.
 The pieces hand off to each other so the whole pipeline runs start to finish without me in the middle of it.
 That part — getting separate tools to run as one automated system — is what I'm proudest of.

-Built with
-Python · Google Apps Script · HLTV data · Google Sheets
+Built with: Python · Google Apps Script · HLTV data · Google Sheets
 <img width="1920" height="1080" alt="Counter Strike Model - Google Sheets - Google Chrome 6_9_2026 9_53_38 AM" src="https://github.com/user-attachments/assets/03f5a18a-e089-47f9-b2d9-17582ab7a010" />